Come Together Webinars

 How can technology be used in the service of independent journalism?
 How to study audiences, use data consciously and build an effective strategy based on it, so that independent web portals do not have to rely only on social media algorithms?

-Krytyka Polityczna and partners invite publishers, journalists and editors to a free webinar “Technology in the service of independent media”.
+Krytyka Polityczna and it partners invite publishers, journalists and editors to a free webinar “Technology in the service of independent media”.
 The special guest is Tomáš Bella.

 Follow Eurozine